Xdu-99/ILNLP/README.md

-Random_Example.zip is a zipped file of tasks and results of Hamilton circuit and graph coloring problem in the experiments. ilnlp.zip is a zipped file of source code.
-After decompression, enter the path "ilnlp" and follow the following steps.
+Random_Example.zip is a zipped file of tasks and results of Hamilton circuit and graph coloring problem in the experiments.

 #install rust
 ```